-“Have mercy upon me, O God, according to your great mercy: and according to the multitude of your compassions blot out my transgression.
-Wash me throughly from my iniquity, and cleanse me from my sin.
-For I know my transgression: and my sin is ever before me.”
-(Ps 50/51: 1-3)
+“Have mercy on me, O God, according to your great mercy; and according to the multitude of your compassions blot out my transgression.
+Wash me thoroughly from my iniquity, and cleanse me from my sin.
+For I know my iniquity, and my sin is ever before me.
+Against you only have I sinned and done this evil before you, that you might be justified in your words, and prevail when you judge.”
+(Ps 50: 1-4, Septuagint-translation)